Andrew Hamilton (lawyer): Family and descendants

 During the early years after his marriage, his wife Anne had several children.
 Margaret Hamilton, their first child, was born in 1709.
 Circa 1711, Hamilton's second child and first son James Hamilton was born; he went on to become a mayor of Philadelphia and a governor of the Pennsylvania colony.
 The Hamilton Watch Company was named after Andrew Hamilton, the owner of the Hamilton Watch Complex site in Lancaster.
 In 1713, Hamilton's last son, also named Andrew Hamilton, was born.

 On February 16, 1734, Margaret Hamilton married William Allen, a mayor of Philadelphia who founded Allentown, Pennsylvania.
 William and Margaret had six children together.
 Andrew Hamilton had a close working relationship with his son-in-law.
 They both worked in the Philadelphia and Pennsylvania governments.
 Along with James Hamilton, they acquired the land for the state house, now Independence Hall, and its surrounding yard.

 Andrew Hamilton the younger married Mary Till on December 24, 1741.
 She was the daughter of William Till, a businessman of the landed gentry in Pennsylvania and Delaware, and Mary Till, née Lillingston, the step-granddaughter of Berkeley Codd.
 He was the attorney in Delaware whom the elder Andrew Hamilton faced in court in 1712.
 Andrew Hamilton II and Mary Till Hamilton had two sons, Andrew and William Hamilton.

 Legacy

+The Hamilton Watch Company, founded in Lancaster in 1892, was named after him.

 During World War II, a Liberty ship was commissioned the SS Andrew Hamilton in Hamilton's honor.